-Do not operate this craft with an engine of rated power greater than that posted on the capacity label.
+Do not operate this craft with an engine of rated power greater than that specified in this manual and on the load capacity label.
 Do not operate at maximum speed while in congested waterways, or in weather or sea conditions of reduced visibility, high winds or large waves.
 Reduce speed and wake as a courtesy to others.
 Observe & obey speed limits and no wake zones.
 Stud this manual carefully before starting the engine and operate the boat.